mit-han-lab/sparserefine/README.md

 ### Data Preparation

 To prepare the data, first download the [Cityscapes](https://www.cityscapes-dataset.com/) dataset and place it in the folder */dataset/cityscapes*.
 Next, you will need to produce low-resolution logits for various models and place them in the folder */dataset/cityscapes-preds*.
+The low-resolution logits can be produced using the [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) codebase for training and inference.
 We have released the low-resolution trained model weights and the respective configurations on our [HuggingFace Page](https://huggingface.co/mit-han-lab/SparseRefine).
 These can be directly used to produce the low-resolution logits.
 Once you have completed these steps, you will see the following directory structure.

 ```
 dataset